R533-Code/colt-lang/README.md

 ```

 ## Implemented Features:
-- [X] Scanner, which breaks a string into lexemes
+- `Scanner`: Breaks the string to parse into lexemes
-  - [X] Fix floating-point and integer literals
+- `AST` and `Expr`: Represents the parsed string in a tree-like form
-- [X] AST, which represents expressions in a tree-like structure
+- `generateByteCode`: Generates byte-code from an AST
-  - [X] Error reporting
+- `StackVM`: Runs byte-code

-  - [X] Type conversions and warnings
+The language (for now) supports:
-- [X] `generateByteCode` function, which generate byte-code from an AST
+- global variables
-  - [X] Implement more operations
+- string literals
-  - [X] Implement more byte-code
+- a rudimentary type system
-  - [ ] Implement variables
+- local variables (Scopes)

 ## Error Codes:
 - 0: Successful